YuriBrandi/Feedo/README.md

 These second is used to set and retrieve timers, specifically to get the latest triggered timer *(i.e. reported timer property)* of a time, and the next timer *(i.e. desired timer property)*.

+The latter accepts both GET and POST requests and is used to quickly verify the state of the service.

 ## Installation and usage
 A web client, an Android App Bundle *(.aab)* and a Linux native client are readily available.